dhgarcia/dhgarcia.github.io/about.md

 _In April 2016 I moved to the lovely Plymouth in Devon, United Kingdom to start a position as a **postdoctoral research fellow in Cognitive and Neuro-robotics** in the group of Angelo Cangelosi.
 Here I worked under the scope of UK EPRSC project [BABEL: Bio-Inspired Architecture for Brain Embodied Language​](/research#babel).
 BABEL aims at advancing the understanding of neural and behavioural mechanisms in word learning, the validation of these principles in neuroanatomically grounded models, and real-time implementations of brain language models within the SpiNNaker neuromorphic architecture that will support comparisons with neuroimaging experiments.
 My work focused on developmental cognitive robotics and neurobotics, and the us of neuromorphic hardware to implement a real-time neural control architecture.
 For BABEL I integrated a neuroanatomically grounded spiking neural network for visual attention with the iCub humanoid robot and SpiNNaker neuromorphic hardware.
 Latter the network was extended with a word learning capability to demonstrate attention-led object naming with the iCub robot.
 At the end of the project in March of 2017 I visited the [IIT in the iCub rearch line](https://www.iit.it/research/lines/icub).
 For 3 weeks I was an **Affiliated Researcher** at IIT under the supervision of Chiara Bartolozzi.
 I worked in the integration of spiking network models and an embodied cognitive robot into a neuromorphic system, using asynchronous event-based vision sensors and the SpiNNaker spiking neural processor._

 _In April 2017 I started a new position as **research fellow in Human-Robot Interaction**, still within the [Centre for Robotics and Neural Systems](https://www.plymouth.ac.uk/research/robotics-neural-systems) at Plymouth University, but now under the supervision of [Tony Belpaeme](https://tonybelpaeme.me/) working with his group (this meant a changed of projects, group, office and floor, but I still come down to visit my former mates every time I miss them :smirk:).
-Currently my research is carried out under the scope of two EU projects [DREAM](research#dream) and [L2TOR](research#l2tor).
-I am focused on Human-Robot Interaction and Deep Learning in social robots for education and therapy._
+My research was carried out under the scope of two EU projects [DREAM](research#dream) and [L2TOR](research#l2tor), focused on Human-Robot Interaction and Deep Learning in social robots for education and therapy._

 <!-- _; developing Robot-Enhanced Therapy (RET) and child-friendly tutor robots for second language learning._ -->